WHAT WE DO

 In this way, tourism can contribute to the sustainable economic development of the region and can play an important role to preserve (and increase) local workplaces, as well as maintaining know-how and tradition.

-Much like new life must be incubated, the same can hold true for small community enterprises.
+New life must be incubated.
+The same holds true for small community enterprises.
 Starting a business on the right foot is essential to its ultimate survival.
 Business incubators are programs designed to aid in the successful development of entrepreneurial companies.